AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: More Qualitative Results

-We provide qualitative results on the Animal Kingdom dataset in Fig.~\ref{fig:qualitative results of animal kingdom}.
-For each case, we display the input image and the output result including a front view rendering and a side view rendering.
-It can be observed that AniMer performs well even under partial occlusion, truncation, motion blur, and out-of-distribution poses.
+We provide qualitative results from the Animal Kingdom dataset in Fig.~\ref{fig:qualitative results of animal kingdom}.
+For each case, we display the input image and the output results, which include both a front view rendering and a side view rendering.
+It can be observed that AniMer performs well even in challenging conditions such as motion blur (the second sample in the first row), unusual lighting (the first sample in the third row), partial occlusion (the first sample in the fourth row), and truncation (the second sample in the fifth row).